Installation Problems

 - While the license limit is being exceeded, new subscriber sessions will have no license.

-- Existing subscriber sessions prior to the license being exceeded remain initially in their current state: if they were being optimized remain so and likewise if without a license.
+- Existing subscriber sessions prior to the license being exceeded remain initially in their current state: if they were being optimized remain so and likewise if they were not optimized.

 - If the license remains above the limit, subscriber sessions being optimized may transition to no license if they accumulate a big number of non-optimized flows.